-At this point you should be able to hit wordpress.dev and start the WordPress installation process.
+At this point you should be able to hit wordpress.test in your browser and start the WordPress installation process.
 I know it’s tempting to use localhost as your database host, but you should stick with 127.0.0.1.
 The database name is going to be the database you added to MySQL a few minutes ago.

 Okay.
 So now you have WordPress running locally and you can edit Themes and Plugins without worrying about taking down a production website while you hack.
 Now it’s time to get serious.
 Do you have GitHub Desktop yet?
 If not, grab it and install it.
 (If you’re some crazy person that does everything via CLI, I have no idea why you’re even reading this since you probably know how to do it all already.)

 Let’s work on Theme development first.
 Create a new GitHub repository and initialize it with a README.
 I’ll assume you named your repo “Skywalker” because you’re an awesome person and that’s what awesome people do.
 (Whether you make it public or private is up to you.)
 Click the big green Clone or download button and choose “Open in Desktop”.
 You’re going to save Skywalker in ~/Sites/wordpress/wp-content/themes/skywalker and it should only take a zillionth of a second because it’s an empty repo right now.

 Okay.
 Edit your theme.
 You don’t have to do anything dramatic; just drop a style.css file in there and add a title to get started and save it.
 Switch to your GitHub Desktop app and it should show that a file has been changed and is ready to commit.
 But don’t commit yet.
 We’re just getting to the cool part.